miguelteixeira123456789/recrutamento/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More
+## Documentation

-To learn more about Next.js, take a look at the following resources:
+To learn more about the tecnologies used in this project, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+### Frontend
+- [Learn React](https://react.dev/learn) - an introduction to the 80% of React concepts that you will use on a daily basis
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+- [Tailwind CSS](https://tailwindcss.com) - Utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup.

+### Backend
+- [Next API Decorators](https://next-api-decorators.vercel.app/docs/) - Collection of decorators to create typed Next.js API routes, with easy request validation and transformation
+- [Prisma ORM](https://www.prisma.io/docs) - Open source Node.js and TypeScript ORM with an intuitive data model, automated migrations, type-safety, and auto-completion